prasanthsasikumar/holographic-breast-biomechanics/docs/source/beginner/programming_languages.rst

 ======

 .. warning::
-   We do not recommend the use of Matlab for creating new code (closed-source/limited toolbox licenses etc, collaborators need to have licenses, uses proprietary export formats e.g. .mat which is built around existing standard formats hdf5, making collaboration/transfer of data between codes difficult etc).

-   We recommend open-source programming languages such as python (you can load .mat files with a range of libraries such as readmat is recommended).
+   Consider using Open-source programming languages such as python as an alternative to closed-source services that may have limited toolbox licenses, require collaborators to have licenses etc

-   The following guides are provided for helping maintain legacy codes.
+   The following guides are listed for helping maintain legacy codes.

 Matlab style guide
 ------------------